cucumber-attic/website/apps/dynamic/views/_posts/cukenfest-london-asks-marit-van-dijk.md

 Our first interview is with [Marit van Dijk](https://twitter.com/MaritvanDijk77).
 Marit is a core contributer to the Cucumber OSS and a software and test engineer at [bol.com](https://bol.com).
 Marit will speak at CukenFest London on "Collaborating on Open Source".
 You can read more about her talk and others [here](http://cukenfest.cucumber.io#talks).

-> What I like about open source is that it offers the opportunity to actually help improve the tools we all use at work.

 **How long have you been working in software?
 What inspired you to be involved?**

 I've been working in software development for about 15 years.
 In that time I've had many different roles in different companies.
 My roles have included information analysis, project management and test automation engineer.
 Over the years, I've gradually moved into more technical roles.
 At the moment I do test automation and software development.